USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 ### 6. What is the main reason for that?
 <!-- List the positive consequences (pros) of your decision: -->
 <!-- quality improvement satisfaction of external constraint If any, list the negative consequences (cons) quality degradation -->
 Two-factors authentication adds a layer of protection as to ensure the identify of the user and that the user has authorization to access the dashboard.
-On the negative side, it decreases usability and might have an impact on the usage frequency of the dashboard.
+On the other hand, it decreases usability and might have an impact on the usage frequency of the dashboard.

 <!-- ADR #1